hullrt/wsmom/README.md

 # 🖥️ Windows Stick Maker on Mac (WSMOM)

-WSMOM is a utility that allows users to effortlessly create a Windows 11 bootable USB installer on a Mac.
+WSMOM is a utility that allows users to effortlessly create a Windows 11 bootable USB installer on a Mac for installing on a PC.
 Say goodbye to complicated workarounds; with WSMOM, setting up a Windows 11 installation USB on your Mac is a breeze.

 ## 🔧 Requirements